16 Diet-Friendly Healthful Carbs

 10 Must-Try Noodle Alternatives for Pasta Fanatics

 Tomato sauce may not be what springs to mind when you think about healthful carbs, but it’s a highly nutritious source of fiber, vitamin C and lycopene.
 Lycopene, a potent antioxidant, is linked with a reduced risk for prostate and breast cancer.
 Red fruits and vegetables are also prime sources of flavonoids, which reduce inflammation, according to registered dietitian Susan Bowerman.
 Tomato sauce ups the nutritional power of many healthy dishes, including whole wheat pasta dishes and veggie pizza prepared with a whole grain crust.
 To keep your sodium intake in check, look for “no salt added” or “reduced sodium” labels on tomato sauce packaging.

 Color Me Healthy -- Eating for a Rainbow of Benefits

 Bananas are so nutritious that registered dietitian Tara Gidus considers them a superfood.
 They’re naturally devoid of fat and cholesterol and a valuable source of vitamins B6 and C, manganese, potassium and fiber.
 The electrolytes in bananas, including potassium, guard against dehydration.
 The 3 grams of fiber contained per serving promotes fullness, making it a useful between meal snack.
 “In my opinion, everyone should eat at least one banana every day, especially athletes or active people, and anyone with high blood pressure,” says Gidus.
-For a treat, she suggests grilling bananas, peel on, for 5 minutes per side.
-The peel will blacken, but the insides turn into caramelized tastiness.
+For a treat, she suggests grilling bananas, peel on, for five minutes per side.
+The peel will blacken, but the insides turn into caramelized goodness.

 16 Surprising Facts About Bananas